 WH Summit on Quantum Industry and Society poster

-On October 5, 2021, the White House Office of Science and Technology Policy (OSTP) National Quantum Coordination Office (NQCO) convened industry stakeholders from across the country to discuss how quantum computers and quantum sensors will benefit American society.
+On October 5, 2021, the White House Office of Science and Technology Policy National Quantum Coordination Office convened industry stakeholders from across the country to discuss how quantum computers and quantum sensors will benefit American society.
 Challenges and opportunities for increasing United States competitiveness in this critical industry of the future were also discussed.

 The summit included a roundtable discussion with Executive Office of the President representatives and leaders from quantum information technology companies.
 The roundtable focused on understanding the applications of quantum information science, the barriers for transitioning quantum R&D concepts into products or services in a global market, and the potential societal impact of quantum technologies.